 Word Family Books

 I don’t know what it is, but kids LOVE making their own books.
 They get so excited to fold, color, and finish a mini booklet and take it home.
 You can use these Word Family Books to practice CVC words during small group guided reading times or students can complete them independently.

-Each book is centered around a word family, so you can print any you are currently practicing.
-Students read the CVC words, find the words that are a part of the focus word family, and read simple sentences to practice the words.
+Each book focuses on a specific word family, so you can print any you are currently practicing.
+Students read the CVC words, find the words that are a part of the word family, and read simple sentences to practice the words in context.
 These mini books provide plenty of practice with reading short vowel CVC words, and kids love them!

 Reading Fluency Passages

 If you have small groups that are ready to start reading short stories that incorporate CVC words, you will enjoy these short Reading Fluency Passages.
 The passages begin with five CVC words, all from the same word family.
 Students read the words and the passage 3 times, coloring a star after each pass-through.
 Then, the passage invites students to rewrite their favorite sentence and illustrate that sentence.